taguchi-ch/freebsd-ports-xorg-raspberrypi/README.md

 6: making xorg.conf

-'Xorg -configure' is not worked on RPI,yet. and you need to make "/etc/X11/xorg.conf" by yourself. but no problem.
+'Xorg -configure' is not worked on RPI, yet. and you need to make "/etc/X11/xorg.conf" by yourself. but no problem.

 Aleksandr Rybalko made a nice xorg.conf setting for you. what you